Terrestrial Invertebrate Surveys

 When do I need to have a terrestrial invertebrate survey?

-Terrestrial invertebrate surveys could be necessary when planning on impacting habitats that may support interesting assemblages or individually protected invertebrates as part of development or planning habitat restoration.
+Terrestrial invertebrate surveys could be necessary when planning to impact habitats that may support interesting assemblages or individually protected invertebrates as part of development or planning habitat restoration.

 Alternatively, terrestrial invertebrate surveys may be carried out on behalf of governing bodies, charitable organisations, or landowners in order to monitor habitat improvements, conservation measures, or track populations.